rubocop/ruby-style-guide/ruby.md

     )
     ```

-* Use empty lines between `def`s and to break up a method into logical
+* Use two empty lines between `def`s, and one to break up a method into logical
   paragraphs.

     ```Ruby